owin/owin/spec/middleware-1.0.0-draft.1.md

  - **Application**: a process or operation inspecting, modifying or otherwise accessing HTTP messages, as an AppFunc signature.

- - **Middleware**: Pass through components that form a pipeline between a server and a terminating application to mediate request and response messages.
+ - **Middleware**: Pass through components, capable of mediating request and response messages, in a pipeline model which, when composed, forms an Application.

- - **Builder**: The extension point used by developers to add middleware components to a pipeline.
+ - **Builder**: The extension point lambda used by developers to add middleware components to a pipeline.

 ## 3. Middleware components

-An OWIN application (as defined by an AppFunc) can be modelled as a set of middleware components layered in a pipeline.
+An OWIN application (as defined by an AppFunc) can be modeled as middleware components layered in a pipeline.

 Each middleware receiving a request may perform some processing on the request,